California Consumer Privacy Act of 2018 (“CCPA”) Notice

 Rights Regarding Personal Information

-California residents have the right to request that we provide them with access to or copies of personal information we have collected about them, including a request for us to delete personal information subject to certain exceptions.
+California residents have the right to request that we provide them with access to or copies of personal information we have collected about them, including a request for us to correct, opt out sharing or delete personal information and to limit the use and disclosure of sensitive personal information subject to certain exceptions.

 Any information collected from you regarding these requests will only be used in conjunction with processing your request and will not be stored by RevMed.